Updated August 2019

 4. Stay At The Inn at 500

-Berty and I were extremely lucky to stay at this brand new hotel in Downtown Boise!
+Berty and I were extremely lucky to stay at the Inn at 500 hotel in Downtown Boise!
 The halls are filled with work by local artists and we spent some time visiting every floor and checking out the cool murals and art displayed there.

 Everything was included: free valet service for your car, complimentary bikes, and they even offered you a glass of beer or wine upon arrival!

-There is also a snack and drink bar open at all hours (which we definitely took advantage of when we went out exploring for the day!).
+There is also a snack and refreshment bar open at all hours (which we definitely took advantage of when we went out exploring for the day!)

 The rooms were modern, comfortable, and tech savvy.
 Berty set up his own editing office right away and it was a great place to come and relax at the end of our busy days.